Holden

 Notable People Named Holden

-Herbert Holden Thorp is an American chemist, professor, and entrepreneur known for his leadership as the chancellor of the University of North Carolina at Chapel Hill and his contributions to the field of chemistry.
+Herbert Holden Thorp is an American chemist, professor, and entrepreneur who became the tenth chancellor of the University of North Carolina at Chapel Hill in 2008 at age 43, among the youngest university leaders in the United States.

 Elena Sandoval